kensnyder/react-thermals/src/plugins/README.md

     replace: true,
     // save query and page to URL
     schema: {
-      query: 'String',
+      query: 'string',
-      page: 'Number', // when pulling from URL, parse as Number },
+      page: 'number', // when pulling from URL, parse as Number },
     // OPTIONAL:
     // override the default use of URLSearchParams for serializing